-These are FAQs for church leaders and those who would like clarity about changes to church practices during the coronavirus pandemic.
+These are FAQs for church leaders and those who would like clarity about the phased re-opening of church buildings.

 Pastoral Care for Clergy and Readers

 The pastoral care of the clergy and Readers is vital at this time of national crisis.
 Please make sure you look after yourselves and your family.
 If you have any symptoms please make sure you self-isolate as per the Government Advice.
 If you do need to self-isolate or have underlying health conditions, please inform your Rural Dean and Archdeacon.

 Please make sure you keep in touch with your Chapter colleagues, perhaps having regular phone contact, or virtual meetings using platforms such as https://zoom.us/

 We are in the middle of unprecedented times for our country and our churches and the communities in which they serve.
 The most important thing to remember is that we are a people of prayer, and that we need to remember to love our neighbour and to do everything that we can to avoid the spread of the virus.